 “It really is on par with doing some easy swimming, some running (and) some walking,” Davenport said.

 Doug Gulasy is a staff writer for Trib Total Media.
-He can be reached at 412-380-8527 or email@example.com.There are currently no comments for this story.
+He can be reached at 412-380-8527 or firstname.lastname@example.org.